Stalpo/stalpomaparthelper/README.md

 # About
 This mod was made because I am too lazy to manually copy 2000+ (probably a lot more since writing this) unique maps more than once.
 Some of the features include: map copier, auto locker, map downloader, and a duplicate checker.

+# Crow patches

+<b> I make some patches, especially for 2b2t.
+They may be broken in the singleplayer or work on the other servers not as good as on 2b2t</b> <br>

+[`discord`|`telegram`] --> @CrowTheBest

+### AutoName maparts
+<b> Important note: SMI AutoNamer hasn't been changed </b> <br>

+example: `/nameMap 25 35 0 [{x}, {y}] The True Kings`
+- Now `{x}` and `{y}` require in the name.
+It gives you a possibility to change their positions in the name!
+- Fixed mismatch the sequence of names (x/y) (when anvil breaks, and then it tries to rename each map again)
+- Added different sounds after renaming is done or an anvil has broken
+- Removed annoying anvil sound while renaming
+- fixed a case when an anvil breaks and the renamed map is not put in its place
+- Added custom delay between actions <br>
+It applies to each action, either rename or slot actions BUT NOT FOR TAKING AND PUTTING MAPS IN SHULKER.
+Be careful on the servers! <br>
+It could be added in the future, maybe even global delay as a separate command

+It's quite easy in use!
+If you want to continue renaming process somewhere in the middle of your mapart, take the previous renamed maps and open an anvil.
+You will be notified in chat previous indexes have been updated.
+Put the maps back and take next maps, they will be renamed according to the sequence! <br>
+<b><u> Make sure you have changed the name with </u>`/nameMap`<u> command, and it matches what you've named previous maps, before open an anvil </b></u>

+### Taking maps from a shulker
+- Now it doesn't take any other item but maps!

+## TODO
+Here listed things I'm thinking on and/or want to implement

+- Auto copy fix, when it takes <27 empty maps and it gets stuck after renaming
+- Always take and put in a shulker a full stack of maps, if AutoNamer enabled

 # What is SMI?
 SMI (Stalpo Mapart Index) is a system used to try and archive all maparts on 2b2t by giving them each a unique id.
 Sadly I suck at coding and planning so this collection will have to be manually updated.
 If you have any maparts that aren't indexed yet please contact me!
 For now no obviously nsfw maps will be included just because I'm hosting on Google Drive.